City of Charlotte Web and Digital Accessibility Policy

 Website Design and Accessibility

-CharlotteNC.gov and all City of Charlotte sites and web applications will be designed to reduce barriers to content for visitors to deliver an all-inclusive and accessible experience.
+CharlotteNC.gov and all City of Charlotte sites will be designed to reduce barriers to content for visitors to deliver an all-inclusive and accessible experience.
 The CharlotteNC.gov platform incorporates compliance standards set forth in federally-mandated 508C, and best practices recommended by the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG.
 2.0) to provide web accessibility.

 Some design and content standards examples: